deepsense-ai/seahorse/docs/operations/create_custom_transformer.md

 includeOperationsMenu: true
 ---

-`Create Custom Transformer` is an operation used to create a user-defined [Transformer](transformer.html) .
+A `Create Custom Transformer` is an operation used to create a user-defined [Transformer](transformer.html) .

-Custom transformer can be created by building an internal workflow from [operations](../operations.html).
+A Custom transformer can be created by building an internal workflow from [operations](../operations.html).
 The internal workflow must have two following nodes:

-* input node ("source") which provides an input `DataFrame`
+* input node ("source") which provides an input `DataFrame`,
-* output node ("sink") which receives the result of executing the transformation on the input `DataFrame`
+* output node ("sink") which receives the result of executing the transformation on the input `DataFrame`.

-`Create Custom Transformer` operation enables the user to create the transformation by defining data flow between input and output nodes.
+The `Create Custom Transformer` operation enables the user to create a transformation by defining a data flow between the input and output nodes.
 For the internal workflow to be valid, the same requirements as for a regular [workflow](../deeplang_overview.html#workflows) must be met, i.e.:

-* it must not contain a cycle
+* it must not contain a cycle,
-* parameters of all operations must be correct
+* parameters of all operations must be correct,
-* each input port must have exactly one incoming connection
+* each input port must have exactly one incoming connection,
-* classes of entities passed between ports must meet requirements of these ports' type qualifiers
+* classes of entities passed between ports must meet requirements of these ports' type qualifiers.

-Additionally:
+In addition to that:

-* it should take the input `DataFrame` from the input node
+* it should take the input `DataFrame` from the input node,
-* it should output the transformed `DataFrame` to the output node
+* it should output the transformed `DataFrame` to the output node.

 The `Transformer` produced by the operation can be used as an input to e.g. [Transform](transform.html) operation.
 When the `Transform` operation is executed, its input `DataFrame` is passed to the input node